LandRegistry/land-registry-elements/README.md

 - Automated visual regression testing
 - Automated accessibility testing
 - Write up results of user testing against any components where this has been carried out
+- Move to Nunjucks?
+- Find the sticky sidebar pattern and include it?
+- Any other gov uk patterns we'd like to include?

 ### Possibles?
 - Expose grunt plugin and write example for people wishing to pull the assets in via a Gruntfile?